 Modern Bioelectricity and Ancient Energy Systems: Connected by Tea

-Today, emerging research in bioelectricity is leading scientific weight to what ancient traditions have long known: the body is not just biochemical, but also bioelectrical.
-And what we drink—even something as simple as herbal tea—can help support this dynamic internal energy system.
+Today, emerging research in bioelectricity is lending scientific weight to what ancient traditions have long known: the body is not just biochemical, but also bioelectrical.
+And what we drink — even something as simple as herbal tea — can help support this dynamic internal energy system.

 What Is Bioelectricity?